Resident Recruitment and Selection/Non-Discrimination

 Q. Is the Neurology program a 3 or 4 year program?

 A. Wayne State/ DMC Neurology is a 3 year program

 Q. Is there an arrangement with Transitional year/ Prelim Med program ?

 A. Yes.
 The resident needs to apply separately through ERAS and NRMP for the Detroit Medical Center Corporation (MI) Transitional program (ACGME ID: 9992500060).
-6 of our 7 neurology residents selected are very likely to match in the DMC combined Neurology- Transitional program ~.
+All neurology residents selected are very likely to match in the DMC combined Neurology- Transitional program ~.
 The ROL needs to be added in a supplemental list with the NRMP code: 1374999P1

 Q. How do I apply for residency and what is the application deadline?

 A. We only accept applications through ERAS.
 Please review their Website for further application information.
 We will not accept any application information directly.
 You must apply through ERAS.
 We will begin accepting applications September 1, 2013.
 The deadline for applications is October 31, 2013.

 Q. When do interviews generally take place?

 A. Interviews begin in October and go through December.
 We interview the Neurology applicants on Tuesdays/ Wednesdays.
 If you have applied for the Combined Neurology/ DMC Transitional year program, the interview will be held on the same day by Dr Madhavan.